psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 spacing in this fight.

 Spacing for this fight is not an issue for the first quarter of her health bar.
-But, once she is down to 60% or 70% health, she bring out Waterfowl Dance seemingly at any time, even in windows when you used to think you were safe doing a big attack.
+But, once she is down to 60% or 70% health, she will bring out Waterfowl Dance seemingly at any time, even in windows when you used to think you were safe doing a big attack.
 Like at the end of this video: